hustoj/hustoj-neo/readme.md

 ## Install Tutorial

-1. clone this repository
+1. Clone this repository

-2. install vendor package via composer
+2. Install vendor package via composer

-    ```
+    ```bash
     cd hustoj-neo
-    composer install
+    composer install --no-dev
     ```

+    if you want have some develop, you can run `composer install` to install dev packages

 3. config you application.

-    still under construction...
+    ```bash
+    php artisan key:generate # generate private key
+    copy .env.example .env
+    ```

 4. database

-    1. config you database in .env such like
+    1. config you database in .env

         ```
         # new database
         DB_CONNECTION=mysql